From Costa Rica to PatagoniaRead More

-Bordering Mexico, Guataemala is heavily influenced by the ancient Maya, and, more recently, the Spanish.
+Bordering Mexico, Guatemala is heavily influenced by the ancient Maya and more recently, the Spanish.
 The rugged landscapes here are dotted with pre-Colombian relics, such as the ancient ruins of Tikal.
 These tiered limestone palaces, pyramids, platforms, and monuments topped with shrines sit on open grassland in the middle of tropical rainforest.
 It is an atmospheric and utterly mesmerizing primeval town.

 As for cities, the cobbled streets and pastel-colored, Spanish-style buildings of colonial Antigua nestled between volcanoes in the south are a must-see.
 With this as a base, visitors can climb volcanoes, venture through Petan’s jungles, and trek to Lake Atitlan in the highlands.
 Moving to the central Quiche mountains, the stucco-white town of Chichicastenango hosts a colorful Indian market on Thursdays and Sunday: a great insight into Guatemalan tradition and daily life.

 This culturally off-the-beaten-path trip starts in Antigua then travels to towns, villages and local markets throughout the country, followed by a couple of nights at Lake Atitlan.

 Duration:: 14 days, 13 nights